 Paull, Sandor.
 "Christland Church Response to Allegations Against Network Founder Steve Morgan," Christland Church, July 17th, 2022, timestamps 14:13 & 1:12:22.

 "Local Church Membership Forms".
 Network Church standardized forms, 2016, 2018

 2) MYSTICAL MANIPULATION

-The manipulation of experiences that appear spontaneous but are, in fact, planned and orchestrated by the group or its leaders to demonstrate divine authority, spiritual advancement, or some exceptional talent or insight that sets the leader and/or group apart from humanity, and which allows a reinterpretation of historical events, scripture, and other experiences.
+The manipulation of experiences that appear spontaneous but are, in fact, planned and orchestrated by the group or its leaders to demonstrate divine authority, spiritual advancement, supernatural powers, or some exceptional talent or insight that sets the leader and/or group apart from humanity, and which allows a reinterpretation of historical events, scripture, and other experiences.
 Coincidences and happenstance oddities are interpreted as omens or prophecies.

 EXAMPLES FROM THE NETWORK:

 - "Prophecies" and "special revelations" are presented by leaders during emotional and highly choreographed services at conferences, retreats, and team meetings to imply divine favor when the church needed money or resources for its continued expansion, or obedience from its members.